CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/User-Management/SSO-Authentication.md

 **SSO Organization** is typically a company's name or a department.
 The name entered in this field will appear in the SSO signup URL.

-**Role** (either user or admin) is automatically assigned when the account is initalized via SSO login.
+**Role** (either user or admin) is automatically assigned when the account is initialized via SSO login.

 **Name** is a unique name for the SSO configuration.